PoCInnovation/Workshops/software/5.Actions/README.md

 ##### First step

-Add a step called `Say hello world` which will execute the bash command "echo Welcome to the github Action workshop !".
+Add a step called `Say hello world` which will execute the bash command "echo Welcome to the Github Actions workshop !".
 Push your work and check on `https://github.com/<your-github-username>/<your-repository>/actions`.

 Congratulation, you've written your first action !